AGE APPROPRIATE: ELEMENTARY (7-11 yr olds)

 Melt the chocolate and put it into bowls.
 Ask the children to choose the color MnMs to represent their traffic lights.
 Have children put the MnMs on the chocolate.
 If you would like to make the cookies yourselves then visit this site for more information.

 We Cry Out song and cards/notes with ‘God Says Go’ and ‘I will be with you’.
-Play the ‘We Cry Out’ song on from the Nothing is Impossible Shout Praises Planetshakers album (play the whole song – the ending is especially good and reminds children that they need to pray and go into the whole world).
+Play the ‘We Cry Out’ song on from the Nothing is Impossible Shout Praises Planetshakers album – available on Spotify (play the whole song – the ending is especially good and reminds children that they need to pray and go into the whole world).
 The song is available on Spotify.

 Explain that revival is when people come back to God, when they begin living for Jesus.
 It is when people realize that they have done wrong and they decide they want to change.
 It usually happens when people are searching for God and many people turn towards Him at once.
 We are going to pray that God gives us courage to go.
 Go and pray for people, go and tell people about Jesus.

 Give children a few minutes to listen to the song.
 Ask them to close their eyes and listen to the song and what God might say to them.
 Whilst they have their eyes closed go around giving children pieces of paper or card with: “God says GO” on one side and “I will be with you” on the other side.